Particle system approximation of Nash equilibria in large games: Symmetric cost functions and mean field games

 In this paper, we focus on the context of a symmetric game where the cost functions $F_i$ are defined through a single map

 Then the particle system SDE \eqref{eq:Part.Syst.Gen} reduces in this case to:

 where we recall that $\X=\X^{\sigma,N}=\big(X^{1,N},\ldots,X^{N,N}\big)$.

 \begin{remark} The reader may wonder whether we could consider the cost function $F_i(x^1,\dots, x^N) = F(x^i, \mu^{N}_{\bx})$ instead of the one we have elected to work with.
 Our choice of cost function will simplify the exposition without reducing the generality of the result.
-In fact, considering the cost function $F_i(x^1,\dots, x^N) = F(x^i, \mu^{N}_{\bx})$ would simply add the additional term $-\frac1ND_mF(X^{i,N}_t, \mu^N_{\X_t},X^{i,N}_t)$ to the drift of \eqref{eq:Part.Syst.Sym} where $D_mF$ is the Lions derivative of the function $F$.
+In fact, considering the cost function $F_i(x^1,\dots, x^N) = F(x^i, \mu^{N}_{\bx})$ would simply add the additional term $-\frac1ND_mF(X^{i,N}_t, \mu^N_{\X_t},X^{i,N}_t)$ to the drift of \eqref{eq:Part.Syst.Sym}.
 With this additional term, all the results of this work will remain true if $D_mF$ is a bounded and Lipschitz continuous function. \end{remark}

 We next turn our attention to the description of the mean field game limit as in \citeauthor{cardaliaguet2010notes} \cite{cardaliaguet2010notes} and \citeauthor{Lacker-notes18}\cite{Lacker-notes18}.

 \begin{definition} A probability measure $m \in \cP_2(\R^d)$ is called a mean field equilibrium (MFE) of the mean field game defined by $F$ if